 TransAlta adheres to principles of fair dealing in all of its undertakings and endeavours to ensure that all of its policies, procedures and practices are free of deliberate or unintentional systemic barriers so that no one is unfairly advantaged.
 Taking unfair advantage through manipulation, concealment, abuse of power, misuse of confidential or privileged information, misrepresentation of material facts and other unfair dealing practices is unacceptable.
-An employee's or contractor's dealings with TransAlta's shareholders, customers, business partners, potential business partners, suppliers, competitors, employees, contractors, government authorities, regulators, the general public and other stakeholders must be honest, fair, courteous, respectful, conducted with integrity and with due regard for the protection of the interests involved.
+All dealings of Personnel with TransAlta's shareholders, customers, business partners, potential business partners, suppliers, competitors, employees, contractors, government authorities, regulators, the general public and other stakeholders must be honest, fair, courteous, respectful, conducted with integrity and with due regard for the protection of the interests involved.
 TransAlta complies with all Canadian, United States, Australian and other competition, antitrust, anti-bribery and anti-corruption laws applicable to TransAlta.